wackerspaul/comparison-approach/README.md

 ## Input
-The comparison approach requires the following files as input:
+The comparison approach requires the following (tab-delimited) files as input:

 * Per compound a T-statistic file
   * First column should be the gene identifiers